mxro/maxrohde-web/content/Drafts/Some more thoughts on goals.md

 Lastly, isn't not setting goals a goal in itself?
 That's a tricky one, and indeed I think we can easily do some mental gymnastics to show that, "well, we do have goals after all, just better ones", to placate anyone who really doesn't want to let go of goals.

-However, I don't think that is in the
+There is a bit of a paradox here for sure, and one that I don't think can be fully resolved.

+The best way to look at it is I think to separate goals from [intentions](https://dharmawisdom.org/the-hearts-intention/) and preferences.

+Intentions - in the sense of Right Intentions from Buddhist teachings, not the dictionary definition of intentions - are different from goals in that they are not directed at future outcomes but rather at how we want to be in the here and now.
+'Being aimless' would be an example for an intention.

+Preferences are an expression of our personal likes and dislikes.
+Formalised, they can also act as a guide to provide us with direction.
+Again, we could say we _prefer_ to be aimless rather than to pursue goals.
+However, in contrast to goals, achieving these preferences is not linked to personal satisfaction.

+## Action

+The key in all this is to combat the key evil identified in the Buddhist teachings: desire.
+However, while desire is undoubtedly a driver for action, having no desire, doesn't mean to act.
+Indeed, this is a key theme of the ancient Hindu text _The Bhagavadgita_ - how to act without desire:

-- _To action alone hast thou a right and never at all to its fruits; let not the fruits of action be thy motive; neither let there be in thee any attachment to inaction_.
+> _To action alone hast thou a right and never at all to its fruits; let not the fruits of action be thy motive; neither let there be in thee any attachment to inaction_.

+— Verse 47, Chapter 2

+If you find yourself agreeing with me at this point, you probably haven't thought this through.

+After all, without setting goals, how can we ever be _successful_?

+Without setting goals, aren't we wasting our lives by drifting rudderless through existence?

+Plus, isn't not setting goals not a goal in itself?

+We don't just arbitrarily set goals.
+We set goals, since doing so is deeply embedded in our culture, and our culture is deeply embedded in us.
+And, thus, the idea of not setting goals, should at least be mildly offensive.

+Let's turn to some more ancient wisdom to unravel

+-
-    — Verse 47, Chapter 2-Samkhya theory and Yoga practise, _The Bhagavadgita_[[19]](https://en.wikipedia.org/wiki/Nishkama_Karma#cite_note-19)[[20]](https://en.wikipedia.org/wiki/Nishkama_Karma#cite_note-20)
+    -Samkhya theory and Yoga practise, _The Bhagavadgita_[[19]](https://en.wikipedia.org/wiki/Nishkama_Karma#cite_note-19)[[20]](https://en.wikipedia.org/wiki/Nishkama_Karma#cite_note-20)

 Take instead whose teachings have been, delightfully, labelled 'dangerous' by the Catholic church a few years after his death.